wilsonmar/wilsonmar.github.io/_posts/2019-06-03-flood-perftest.md

    NOTE: There is also a <a target="_blank" href="https://help.flood.io/articles/2754139-step-by-step-guide-using-aqueduct-ssl-with-flood/">flood-io/taps/aqueduct</a> which enables Flood Element scripts to run <a target="_blank" href="https://flood.io/blog/flood-aqueduct-cloud-load-testing-for-behind-the-firewall/">behind the corporate firewall within a private cloud</a>.

-On a Linux machine:

-1. <a target="_blank" href="https://wilsonmar.github.io/node-osx-install/">Install NodeJs NPM</a> if it's not already installed.
+1. <a target="_blank" href="https://wilsonmar.github.io/node-osx-install/">Install NodeJs NPM</a> globally if it's not already installed.
 Do this to avoid messages during element-cli installation such as:

    <pre>
 npm WARN deprecated core-js@1.2.7: core-js@<2.6.8 is no longer maintained.
 Please, upgrade to core-js@3 or at least to actual version of core-js@2. npm WARN deprecated cross-spawn-async@2.2.5: cross-spawn no longer requires a build toolchain, use it instead
    </pre>

-2. Most people use NPM to install globablly:
+2. Most people use NPM to install the element CLI program globablly:

    <tt><strong>npm install -g @flood/element-cli</strong></tt>